Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 This is solid pee that comes out as part of their bowel movement.

-In most cases, leopard geckos do not urinate to get rid of excess water.
+In most cases, leopard geckos do not urinate to eliminate excess water.

 Their bodies use every drop because they are primarily found in desert regions with little freshwater.